Maribor, Slovenia: Visiting the World's Oldest Vine (Stara trta)

 The Vignette Shuffle: Slovenia's Highway Subscription Service

 The official DARS website sells them online.
 Gas stations near the border in Croatia also sell them with varying degrees of enthusiasm.
-We found ours at a place called "Javna govornica Plitvice sjever" next to an INA gas station.
+We found ours at the busy "Odmorište Plitvice sjever" (Plitvice North Rest Stop) on the Zagreb bypass, right next to the INA gas station.

 Vagabond Tip: Buy your Slovenian e-vignette online (dars.si) before you cross the border.
 Do it the night before over a glass of wine.
 The website is straightforward, the confirmation email is instant and you avoid the frantic 4G search in a Croatian gas station parking lot while trucks honk.